tarwn/lessthandot-hugo/blogs/content/posts/2009-02-20-sql-friday-the-best-sql-server-links-of-12.md

 **[Estimated and Actual execution plan revisited][8]**

-Gail Shaw explains why the terms 'estimated execution plan’ and 'actual execution plan’ are perhaps a little bit misleading.
+Gail Shaw explains why the terms 'estimated execution plan' and 'actual execution plan' are perhaps a little bit misleading.